SciML/MethodOfLines.jl/README.md

 This project is under active development, therefore the interface is subject to change.
 The [docs](http://methodoflines.sciml.ai/dev/) will be updated to reflect any changes, please check back for current usage information.

+Note that this package does not currently scale well to high resolution (high point count) problems, though there are changes in the works to remedy this.

 Allowable terms in the system include, but are not limited to
 - Advection
 - Diffusion